 In addition to her work as an artist, Madeleine Schachter is Assistant Professor at Weill Cornell Medicine, where she teaches Medical Ethics and Advanced Clinical Ethics.
 She also serves on an Institutional Review Board, where she reviews biomedical research on human subjects relating to cancer and relating to global health.
 She is a member of the Ethics Committee of New York Presbyterian Hospital.
 In addition, she teaches Bioethics to medical students at the Albert Einstein College of Medicine, from which she received letters of commendation for her teaching.

 She has been certified as a New York State certified Emergency Medical Technician and has also been certified in training on incident management and command systems and hazardous materials by FEMA, in hostile environment awareness training, concussion training for youth sports coaches, and by the Collaborative Institution Training Initiative.

 Previously, she practiced law for 30 years, most recently as Partner/Global Director of Corporate Social Responsibility at the international law firm Baker & McKenzie, where she worked exclusively on global pro bono and community service, diversity and inclusion, and sustainability matters with the firm’s 4000 lawyers based in more than 40 countries.

 Ms. Schachter developed a global corporate social responsibility platform for public-private partnerships that focuses on humanitarian and health issues to address global poverty through demand-driven innovation.
 She is the author of the book Global Social Investment: A Practical Handbook for Corporate Social Responsibility Programs, which explores the theories and practice, pragmatic approaches, and metrics and methodological tools for impact measurement.

-She is the author of three other books: Law of Internet Speech, Informational and Decisional Privacy, and The Law Professor’s Handbook: A Practical Guide to Teaching Law.
-Her work has also been published in legal and medical journals and treatises, including on global biomedical and legal ethics.
+She is the author of several books: Law of Internet Speech, Informational and Decisional Privacy, and The Law Professor’s Handbook: A Practical Guide to Teaching Law.
+Ms. Schachter’s work has also been published in legal and medical journals and treatises, including on global biomedical and legal ethics.